 Song #322: The House of the Rising Sun by Eric Burden and the Animals.

-When it comes to the History of Music and, in particular, the History of individual songs, “The House of the Rising Sun” holds a place of particular importance.
+When it comes to the history of Music and the history of individual songs, “The House of the Rising Sun” holds a place of particular importance.
 First of all, the version of this song we are most familiar with is the one by Eric Burdon and the Animals.
 It was released in the mid-1960s and is famous for being the first version of this song to include electric guitars.
-But, Eric Burdon and the Animals had no more to do with the writing of that song that I had to do with the writing of the Books of the Bible.
+But Eric Burdon and the Animals had no more to do with the writing of that song that I had to do with the writing of the Bible.

 The link to the official website for Eric Burden and the Animals can be found here.